andreamussap/everypillreminder/docs/friends.md

 You are redirected to the *'Add new friend'* screen, with a text box to enter an email, and a button to search.

-Enter you friend's email and tap (search).
+Enter your friend's email and tap *search*.

 If you typed the correct email, you'll see your friend's photo, name and account icon (Facebook or Gmail), and the **Add** button.